 Who Sets the Cost of a Business Insurance Policy?

-Your insurance company sets the price you will pay for your business insurance policy, not your broker.
-However, not all insurance companies charge the same amount to purchase a policy.
-The cost of a policy can vary significantly between different insurers.
+Insurance providers determine the price of an insurance policy, not the broker.
+However, not all insurers charge the same amount.
+The cost can vary significantly between different insurers.

 Even if you haven’t filed any claims, premiums may fluctuate year-over-year depending on a variety of factors, including:

 - The total cost of claims an insurer paid out the previous year and how much it expects to pay in claims in the year ahead

 - The commissions paid to brokers